0xCoto/Virgo/paper.md

 Lastly, the package may also be used for the detection of giant pulses (irregularly intense bursts of radio emission by pulsars).
-Due to the frequency-dependent dispersion introduced by plasma distributions in the interstellar medium (ISM), observed pulses naturally appear smeared, depending on the dispersion measure (integrated column density of free electrons from the observer to the source).
+Due to the frequency-dependent dispersion caused by the plasma distribution in the interstellar medium (ISM), observed pulses naturally appear smeared in time, depending on the dispersion measure (integrated column density of free electrons from the observer to the source).
 To prevent implied degradations of the signal-to-noise ratio, incoherent dedispersion is optionally applied to dynamic spectra of pulsar observations, compensating for the unwanted dispersive effects of the ISM.